 The first Coffee Noodle is a slightly different take on scales.

-Coming in at just under 27 pages, Coffee Noodle 1 is a bit of a ‘monster’, but most definitely worth the effort if you have time.
+Coming in at just under 27 pages, Coffee Noodle 1 is a bit of a ‘marathon’, but most definitely worth the effort, if you have time.

 As with all of these exercises, I would urge you to use the long B flat (not the left hand ‘Briccialdi’ thumb key) as a point of discipline.
-Of course, in performance it is only logical to use the most economical and sensible fingering.
-However, consummate control of the flute throughout, can only be achieved by working with that long B flat fingering on a regular basis.
+Of course, in performance it is only logical to use the most economical and sensible fingerings.
+However, consummate control of the flute, can only truly be achieved by working with the long B flat fingering on a regular basis.

-There are several examples that can be put up the octave (even the opening C major if you are happy going up to a top D!) and once you have the Coffee Noodle under your fingers, please do try some of these out.
+There are several examples that can be put up the octave (even the opening C major, if you are happy going up to a top D!) and once you have the Coffee Noodle under your fingers, please do try some of these out in the third octave.
 You shouldn’t require a degree in rocket science to work out which keys this applies to!

 - Sheet Music PDF

 - Over 50 video lessons

 - Cancel Anytime

 - Save over monthly subscription